Collective epithelial migration mediated by the unbinding of hexatic defects: Introduction

-Now, in the language of continuum mechanics, the cell-wide morphological transformations underlying T1 processes can be described in terms of topological defects known as {\em disclinations}: i.e. point-like singularities in the otherwise regular configuration of a continuous $p-$atic order parameter -- i.e. $\Psi_{p}=\langle e^{ip\vartheta} \rangle$, with $\vartheta$ the orientation of the individual building blocks and $\langle\cdots\rangle$ the ensemble average~\cite{Giomi2022a,Giomi2022b} -- around which the average cellular orientation rotates by $2\pi s$, with $s=\pm 1/p,\,\pm 2/p\ldots$ the winding number or ``strength'' of the defect.
-Disclinations are a hallmark of passive and active liquid crystals alike and, in the realm of multicellular systems, are believed to facilitate a number of biomechanical functions, such as the development of protrusions in the morphogenesis of {\em Hydra}~\cite{MaroudasSacks2021,Hoffmann2022}, the extrusion of apoptotic cells~\cite{Saw2017}, or the onset of directed motion under confinement~\cite{Yashunsky2022}.
-In passive two-dimensional matter, disclinations mediate the transition from solid to liquid via a process known as Kosterlitz-Thouless-Halperin-Nelson-Young (KTHNY) melting scenario~\cite{Kosterlitz1972,Kosterlitz1973,Nelson1979,Young1979,Kosterlitz2016}.
+Yet, while being highly regulated at the biochemical level~\citep{Lecuit2008,YAMADA2005,Mai2008,Dunn2014,Viasnoff2004,ZALLEN2004,Lecuit2004}, cell intercalation cannot be separated from the mechanical forces originating it and whose nature, spatial organization and dynamics are still largely unknown.
+In this article, we provide a topological insight into the mechanics of cell intercalation, by leveraging on recent advances toward deciphering orientational order in epithelial layers~\citep{Li2018,Pasupalak2020,Durand2019,Armengol2022a,Armengol2022b,Eckert2022,Cislo2023}.
+The latter originates from the cells' anisotropic shape and results in the emergence of liquid crystal phases collectively known as $p-$atics, with $p$ an integer reflecting the symmetry of the system under rotation by $2\pi/p$.
+The honeycomb structure of epithelial layers, in particular, has been shown to give rise to {\em hexatic} order (i.e. $p=6$) at length scales ranging from one to dozens of cells, depending on the cells' density and molecular repertoire, as well as the mechanical properties of the substrate~\citep{,Armengol2022a,Armengol2022b,Eckert2022}.
+In the language of liquid crystals, the cell-wide morphological transformations underlying T1 processes can be described in terms of topological defects known as {\em disclinations}: i.e. point-like singularities in the otherwise regular configuration of a continuous $p-$atic order parameter -- i.e. $\Psi_{p}=\langle e^{ip\vartheta} \rangle$, with $\vartheta$ the orientation of the individual building blocks and $\langle\cdots\rangle$ the ensemble average~\citep{Giomi2022a,Giomi2022b} -- around which the average cellular orientation rotates by $2\pi s$, with $s=\pm 1/p,\,\pm 2/p\ldots$ the winding number or ``strength'' of the defect.
+In passive two-dimensional matter, disclinations mediate the transition from solid to liquid via a process known as Kosterlitz-Thouless-Halperin-Nelson-Young (KTHNY) melting scenario~\citep{Kosterlitz1972,Kosterlitz1973,Nelson1979,Young1979,Kosterlitz2016}.
 According to this, the hierarchical unbinding of neutral defect complexes -- i.e. for which $\sum_{i}s_{i}=0$ -- renders the system progressively more disordered.
 Our working hypothesis is that the competition between active and passive forces drives a similar unbinding mechanism in epithelial layers.
 In the following, we clarify the various steps and possible outcomes of this process and test this hypothesis against both hydrodynamic and cell-resolved numerical simulations.